 Professor Zhang’s many responsibilities include Associate Dean (Research and Innovation) for the Wellington Faculty of Engineering.
 In 2016 he was appointed Chair of the IEEE (Institute of Electrical and Electronics Engineers) Emerging Technologies Technical Committee, which identifies and nurtures new directions in technology, and he is editor or associate editor of more than 10 major international journals in his field.

 He says a favourite part of his job is collaborating with colleagues and bringing people together.

 “Most of the areas I research need a team to do the work.
 It would be very hard for a single person, and almost impossible to make breakthroughs,” he says.
 “Competition is good, but collaboration and cooperation are also critical to success.”

-Professor Zhang says the team’s success would not have been possible without the excellent technical and administrative support it receives from the School of Engineering and Computer Science at Victoria, which has helped the University become a recognised hub for AI research—particularly in the fast growing areas of evolutionary computation, optimisation and learning.
+Professor Zhang says the team’s success would not have been possible without the excellent technical and administrative support it receives from the School of Engineering and Computer Science, which has helped the University become a recognised hub for AI research—particularly in the fast growing areas of evolutionary computation, optimisation and learning.